gshowalt/VirusPopModel/README.md

 In order to make this demonstration, we first took our above equations coded into Python and applied biological values (i.e. beta (burst size), phi (adsorption rate), mu (bacterial growth rate), and delta (viral decay rate)) collected from literature and parameterized as function dependent on temperature.
 Temperature-dependent values allowed us to

+The code for this step is uploaded to the repository as [CarbonEquiv_noRCR.py](https://github.com/gshowalt/VirusPopModel/blob/main/CarbonEquiv_noRCR.py.

 Here's our figure of carbon cycling (1 = maximum carbon) as a function of temperature **WITHOUT** Brine Concentrating Factor

 ![Practice Text for Sizing](https://github.com/gshowalt/VirusPopModel/blob/main/CE_Temp_noRCR_line.jpeg)